GSA/search-gov-website/README.md

 ```
 in `_config.yml`.

-✅ [Digital Analytics Program (DAP)](https://digital.gov/services/dap/) integration - Once you have registered your site with DAP add your "agency" and optionally, `subagency` to `_config.yml` and uncomment the appropriate lines.
+✅ [Digital Analytics Program (DAP)](https://digital.gov/services/dap/) integration &mdash; Once you have registered your site with DAP add your "agency" and optionally, `subagency` to `_config.yml` and uncomment the appropriate lines.
 Ex.

 ```
 dap: